osmocom/pysim/docs/osmo-smdpp.rst

 osmo-smdpp currently

-* uses test certificates copied from GSMA SGP.26 into `./smdpp-data/certs`, assuming that your osmo-smdppp would be running at the host name `testsmdpplus1.example.com`
+* [by default] uses test certificates copied from GSMA SGP.26 into `./smdpp-data/certs`, assuming that your osmo-smdppp would be running at the host name `testsmdpplus1.example.com`.
+You can of course replace those certificates with your own, whether SGP.26 derived or part of a *private root CA* setup with mathcing eUICCs.
 * doesn't understand profile state.
-Any profile can always be downloaded any number of times, irrespective of the EID or whether it was donwloaded before
+Any profile can always be downloaded any number of times, irrespective of the EID or whether it was donwloaded before.
+This is actually very useful for R&D and testing, as it doesn't require you to generate new profiles all the time.
+This logic of course is unsuitable for production usage.
-* doesn't perform any personalization, so the IMSI/ICCID etc. are always identical
+* doesn't perform any personalization, so the IMSI/ICCID etc. are always identical (the ones that are stored in the respective UPP `.der` files)
 * **is absolutely insecure**, as it

- * does not perform any certificate verification
+ * does not perform all of the mandatory certificate verification (it checks the certificate chain, but not the expiration dates nor any CRL)
- * does not evaluate/consider any *Matching ID* or *Confirmation Code*
+ * does not evaluate/consider any *Confirmation Code*
  * stores the sessions in an unencrypted _python shelve_ and is hence leaking one-time key materials used for profile encryption and signing.